kahilav2/arweave-comments/README.md

 Arweave Comments seeks to revolutionize this space by providing a seamless, user-friendly avenue for users to voice their thoughts and interact with each other about any online content.
 Leveraging the Arweave blockchain, Arweave Comments ensures censorship resistance and facilitates a free flow of dialogue accross the internet.

+Arweave Comments also helps people evaluate the trustworthiness of a strange website.

 ## Description
 With Arweave Comments, you can now leave a permanent mark on any website with your insights, reviews, or simply a shoutout.
 By leveraging Arweave's decentralized data storage, your comments achieve permanence and can't be tampered with or deleted.